Everest View Trek - 5 Days

 To ensure you acclimate properly, you spend Day 3 in and around Namche with only a light hike rather than moving to a higher sleeping altitude.
 After breakfast, we’ll set out on an acclimatisation hike.

-The most popular hike is up to the Everest View Hotel in Syangboche (about 3,880 m).
+The most popular hike is up to the Everest View Hotel in Syangboche.
 It takes about 2 hours to climb up at a relaxed pace.
 The trail starts with a steep zigzag above Namche.
-Continuing upward, you’ll reach the Syangboche airstrip – a small gravel airstrip that was once used for charter flights (now mostly just helicopter landings).
+Continuing upward, you’ll reach the Syangboche airstrip.
 From here, it’s a gentle ascent to the Hotel Everest View.
 Upon reaching the hotel’s open terrace, you are rewarded with an incredible 360° view: right in front stands Mt.
-Everest (8,848 m) and adjacent Lhotse (8,516 m), and to their right the graceful Ama Dablam (6,812 m).
-Many trekkers choose to have a cup of tea or coffee at the hotel’s terrace – there’s nothing quite like sipping hot tea with Everest in sight!
+Everest (8,848 m) and adjacent Lhotse (8,516 m).

 By early afternoon, you’ll loop back down to Namche Bazaar.
 The descent is much quicker and easier on the lungs.
 The entire side trip might be 4-5 hours round-trip.
 The rest of the day is free to relax in Namche.